 If I wonder who I am in Christ, the first place to go to is God’s Word.
 In the Bible, I can find many statements about who God says I am.
 As Christians, we can’t live without His Word.
-God’s Word is our light, our guide, our beacon, our place to go to in every situation of our lives.
+There are many resources available for who I am in Christ Bible study, and one helpful tool is a printable worksheet.
+In this blog, you’ll find a free printable worksheet that focuses on the topic of “Who I am in Christ”.

-If we want to find the answer to “who am I in Christ?”, we can pray and ask God’s guidance and we can explore Scriptures.
-Doing both is the best!
 The next thing to do is use the powerful information about who we are in Christ in positive affirmations.
 Affirmations we can use for ourselves, our loved ones, our churches, or even our nations.

 What is my identity in Christ?

-For me, knowing who I am in Christ was a major breakthrough in my life.
+For me, knowing who I am in Christ was a breakthrough in my life.
 It changed me from an insecure woman, relying on opinions of others, to a confident woman in Christ.
 It gave me the security I needed to step out.
 And it gave me peace.

 Without knowing who I am in Christ, I was tossed up and down by any waves.
 But then I met Christ.
 Living based on my identity in Christ has made me strong.
 People can tell me whatever they think about me.
 It doesn’t harm me anymore.
 Because I know who I belong to and whose I am.